b-sudhakar/stream-chunkifier/README.md

 Impressed by `stream-chunker` another stream chunker which chunks incoming stream into evenly sized chunks using [stream simplified construction](https://nodejs.org/api/stream.html#simplified-construction), no dependency on `through2`.

 TODO:
-Add support to chunk sterams by delimter
+Add support to chunk streams by delimeter.

 ## Install